chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ## The Process

 The frog team was comprised of interaction designers, visual designers, and copywriters. **My role included:**
-- Engagement scoping, planning, contracting, and investment execution
+- Engagement scoping, planning, contracting, and frogVentures investment documentation
 - Marketing and storytelling narrative for landing page
-- Brand/character development and origin story
+- Brand strategy, character and product bible and origin story
-- Contribute to Interaction model conceptualization and on-boarding
+- Contribute to interaction model conceptualization and on-boarding design
 - Facilitation of key client alignment and reviews
 - Social media headlines and copywriting